IBM/kube101/workshop/Lab1/README.md

    We can see that our `<public-IP>` is `173.193.99.136`.

-6. Now that you have both the address and the port, you can now access the application in the web browser at `<public-IP>:<nodeport>`.
+6. Now that you have both the address and the port, you can access the application in the web browser at `<public-IP>:<nodeport>`.
 In the example case this is `173.193.99.136:31208`.

-Congratulations, you've now deployed an application to Kubernetes!
+Congratulations, you just deployed an application to Kubernetes!

-When you're all done, you can either use this deployment in the [next lab of this course](../Lab2/README.md), or you can remove the deployment and thus stop taking the course.
+When you're all done, you can either use this deployment in the [next lab of this course](../Lab2/README.md).
+You can also remove the deployment and stop taking the course.

   1. To remove the deployment, use `$ kubectl delete deployment guestbook`.

   2. To remove the service, use `$ kubectl delete service guestbook`.

-You should now go back up to the root of the repository in preparation for the next lab: `$ cd ..`.
+If you decide to continue to Lab 2, go back to the root of the repository in preparation of the next lab: `$ cd ..`.